cortexlabs/cortex/docs/dependency-management/python-packages.md

 ## Project files

 Cortex makes all files in the project directory (i.e. the directory which contains `cortex.yaml`) available for use in your Predictor implementations.
-Python bytecode files (`*.pyc`, `*.pyo`, `*.pyd`), files or folders that start with `.`, and `cortex.yaml` are excluded.
+Python bytecode files (`*.pyc`, `*.pyo`, `*.pyd`), files or folders that start with `.`, and the api config file (e.g. `cortex.yaml`) are excluded.

-The contents of the project directory is available in `/mnt/project/` in the API containers.
+The contents of the project directory is available in the API containers.
 For example, if this is your project directory:

 ```text
 ./iris-classifier/